 If you want to collaborate with us to support your research communication needs in the medium or long term, get in touch at email@example.com to see how we can help you.

 We are working hard behind the scenes to develop a completely new website and brand for Research Retold – and we are so excited to share this with you in the coming year!

 The process to create a website requires a series of iterations and refinement as well as a trusted team to take the brand and the website in a new but familiar direction.

-To chart this new territory for us we are relying on support from Sam, our internal graphic designer, as well as the experts from the Marketing Optimist, a Leeds-based communications company.
-The rebrand will include an updated logo, over a black brand, and updated website.
+To chart this new territory for us we are relying on support from Sam, our internal graphic designer, as well as the experts from Marketing Optimist, a Leeds-based communications company.
+The rebrand will include an updated logo, over a black brand, and an updated website.
 We’ve learned a lot from this process so far and are excited to see what the final product will look like (below you can see a sneaky preview!)

 As part of this new direction, we are also planning to share more video content in 2021 across social media channels, with tips and answers to FAQs as well as information about our products and services.